priyaliupare/K_Nearest_Neighbour/README.md

 The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems.
 It's easy to implement and understand, but has a major drawback of becoming significantly slows as the size of that data in use grows.

+* types of algorithm is KNN

+The abbreviation KNN stands for “K-Nearest Neighbour”.
+It is a supervised machine learning algorithm.
+The algorithm can be used to solve both classification and regression problem statements.